-As a country that suffered under the yoke of terrorism for thirty long years, we condemn unequivocally and in the strongest possible terms, terrorism in all its forms and manifestations.
+As a country that suffered under the yoke of terrorism for nearly thirty years, we condemn unequivocally and in the strongest possible terms, terrorism in all its forms and manifestations.
 All acts of terrorism are criminal and unjustifiable, regardless of their motivation, and wherever, whenever and by whomsoever committed.
 All such attacks are an attack on all of us, and it is indeed time for all of us to show solidarity and unity of purpose in combating this scourge.

 International networks with linkages to organized crime are a critical lifeline for terrorist groups.
 These networks enable terrorists to propagate their ideologies, raise funds and acquire arms.
 They are funded by profits siphoned from drugs, arms and human trafficking, wildlife and forest crime, money laundering and cyber-crimes.
+It is therefore imperative for all member states to pool their resources and share intelligence, data bases and expertise to counter this issue.
+Transnational organized crime is increasingly a part of the arsenal of terrorists, and directly related to financing of terrorism.